homeymusic/mami.codi.R/README.md

 theoretical predictions largely agree.
 As expected, the m3 peak without the third partial is now lower than the m3 peak with all 5 harmonics while the M3 peak is mostly the same for both sets of harmonics.
-MaMi.CoDi predicts a peak with minor polatiry just below the tritone that does not exist in the behavioral data.
+MaMi.CoDi predicts a peak with minor polarity just below the tritone that does not exist in the behavioral data.
 Near M2, the theoretical smoothed curve is relatively lower than the theoretical predictions plotted as points.